petchipriya26bcakcfpc-a11y/Online-learning/README.md

 ## Online-learning App

-Project Overview
+##Project Overview
 A user-friendly mobile application designed to solve everyday user needs.
 Provides simple navigation and easy access to key features.
 Focuses on a smooth and convenient user experience.

-Objectives
+##Objectives
 To create a simple and attractive user interface.
 To make navigation quick and easy.
 To improve user convenience and satisfaction.
 To provide an efficient and engaging digital experience.

-Features
+##Features
-🔐 Easy Login & Registration
+ Easy Login & Registration
-🏠 Simple Home Page
+ Simple Home Page
-🔍 Quick Search Option
+ Quick Search Option
-🧭 Easy Navigation
+ Easy Navigation
-📱 User-Friendly Interface
+ User-Friendly Interface
-🔔 Notifications & Updates
+ Notifications & Updates
-❤️ Favorites / Wishlist
+ Favorites / Wishlist
-👤 User Profile
+ User Profile
-⚡ Fast and Smooth Performance
+ Fast and Smooth Performance
-🎨 Clean and Attractive Design
+ Clean and Attractive Design

-Design Highlights
+##Design Highlights
 Clean and modern UI.
 Simple navigation structure.
 Consistent colors, fonts, and icons.